thc840/DSA/Practicals.md

 > Language : JAVA

-- Construct an Expression Tree from given Prefix expression
+- Construct an Expression Tree from given Prefix expression.
-    - Traverse it using post order traversal
+  - Traverse it using post order traversal.
   - Delete the entire tree.

 ---